 The Dental Crown Process

-The process begins by numbing the area around the tooth with a local anesthetic.
-Then, the dentist will remove the infection or damage to your existing tooth.
-To make room for the porcelain crown, the dentist will need to reduce the tooth down to just its foundational structure.
-This will make enough space in your mouth for the custom prosthetic tooth crown.
+Dr. Hedlund will begin the process by numbing the area around the tooth with a local anesthetic.
+Then, she will remove the damaged portion of the tooth.
+She will reduce the tooth to its foundational structure to create room for the dental crown.
+This will make enough space for the custom prosthetic tooth crown.

 Dental Crown FAQs

 Dental crowns offer a solution for damaged or weakened teeth.
 If you need a dental crown, Dr. Hedlund wants you to feel confident about the treatment you are receiving.
 Explore answers to frequently asked questions to help you understand the various aspects surrounding dental crowns.
 If you have additional questions or concerns, please call our office.

 The dental crown procedure can cause some discomfort as we file down your tooth structure.
 We take every preventative measure to ensure that you do not feel any pain.
 Our sedation dentistry options are available to keep you calm and comfortable throughout the entirety of the process.